gkrinker/VibeParse/test_output/src_script.md

 const ContextMenuSub = ContextMenuPrimitive.Sub
 const ContextMenuRadioGroup = ContextMenuPrimitive.RadioGroup
 ```
-These lines map the Radix UI primitives to more readable component names.
-It's like giving each ingredient a label so we know exactly what we're working with.
+Each line assigns a Radix UI primitive to a variable, which represents a different part of the context menu, like the root, trigger, group, and more.
+Think of these as the building blocks of our menu.

 ---

-## Scene 3: Forwarding Refs with Custom Styles (25s)
+## Scene 13: Scene 3: Customizing Sub Triggers and Content (30s)

-Here, we dive deeper by creating components that accept props and forward refs.
-This allows us to customize and style our components while maintaining their core functionality.
+Here, we define custom sub trigger and content components that allow for additional styling and functionality.

 ### Code Highlights

-**src/components/ui/context-menu.tsx** (lines 17-31):
+**src/components/ui/context-menu.tsx** (lines 17-35):
 ```
 const ContextMenuSubTrigger = React.forwardRef<
   React.ElementRef<typeof ContextMenuPrimitive.SubTrigger>,